ms1963/SleepyPico/README.md

 Weather Station Example for using sleep and dormant mode of Raspberry Pi Pico and SSD1306, BME280.

 The source code comprises:
-- the Raspberry Pi Pico application sleepypico that uses the Pico's sleep and dormant modes.
+- the Raspberry Pi Pico application SleepyPico that uses the Pico's sleep and dormant modes.
 - the library class Sleep that is responsible for the sleep functionality and provides an Arduino-like event loop.
 - an OLED driver for the SSD1306 display (by Larry Bank).
 - a driver for the BME280 sensor (Bosch) that measures humidity, temperature, pressure.